 President Daniel A. DiBiasio

-President DiBiasio brings more than 30 years experience to his new position at Ohio Northern.
+DiBiasio brings more than 30 years experience to his position at Ohio Northern.
 He began his career in 1974 at Rocky Mountain College in Billings, Mont., where he served as an admissions counselor and dean of students.
-After earning his PhD at The Ohio State University, he was appointed assistant dean of the graduate school.
+After earning his Ph.D. at Ohio State University, he was appointed assistant dean of the graduate school.
 He was an executive officer on the council of presidents for the New England Land Grant Universities from 1984-87.
 At the University of New Hampshire, DiBiasio served as executive assistant to the president from 1987-91 and as interim vice president of student affairs from 1991-95.